 - Eat high-fiber foods.
-Eat more fruits, vegetables and whole grains.
-Doing so softens the stool and increases its bulk, which will help you avoid the straining that can worsen symptoms from existing hemorrhoids.
+Eat more foods that are high in fiber.
+This helps softens the stool and increases its bulk, which will help you avoid straining.
 Add fiber to your diet slowly to avoid problems with gas.

 - Use topical treatments.
-Apply an over-the-counter hemorrhoid cream or suppository containing hydrocortisone, or use pads containing witch hazel or a numbing agent.
+Apply a hemorrhoid cream or suppository containing hydrocortisone that you can buy without a prescription.
+You also can use pads containing witch hazel or a numbing medicine.

-- Take oral pain relievers.
-You can use acetaminophen (Tylenol, others), aspirin or ibuprofen (Advil, Motrin IB, others) temporarily to help relieve your discomfort.
+- Take pain relievers by mouth.
+You can temporarily use acetaminophen (Tylenol, others), aspirin or ibuprofen (Advil, Motrin IB, others) to help relieve your discomfort.

 With these treatments, hemorrhoid symptoms often go away within a week.
-See your doctor in a week if you don't get relief, or sooner if you have severe pain or bleeding.
+See your health care provider within a week if you don't get relief.
+Contact your provider sooner if you have severe pain or bleeding.

-If your hemorrhoids produce only mild discomfort, your doctor might suggest over-the-counter creams, ointments, suppositories or pads.
+Your hemorrhoids might only produce mild discomfort.
+In this case, your health care provider may suggest creams, ointments, suppositories or pads that you can buy without a prescription.
 These products contain ingredients such as witch hazel, or hydrocortisone and lidocaine, which can temporarily relieve pain and itching.

 External hemorrhoid thrombectomy

-If a painful blood clot (thrombosis) has formed within an external hemorrhoid, your doctor can remove the hemorrhoid, which can provide prompt relief.
-This procedure, done under local anesthesia, is most effective if done within 72 hours of developing a clot.
+If a painful blood clot has formed within an external hemorrhoid, your health care provider can remove the hemorrhoid.
+Removal can provide relief right away.
+This procedure, done with a medicine that numbs a part of the body, also called a local anesthetic, works best when done within 72 hours of getting a clot.

 Minimally invasive procedures

-For persistent bleeding or painful hemorrhoids, your doctor might recommend one of the other minimally invasive procedures available.
-These treatments can be done in your doctor's office or other outpatient setting and don't usually require anesthesia.
+For bleeding that doesn't stop or for painful hemorrhoids, your health care provider might recommend one of the other minimally invasive procedures available.
+These treatments can be done in your provider's office or another outpatient setting.
+They don't usually require numbing medicine.

 Rubber band ligation.
-Your doctor places one or two tiny rubber bands around the base of an internal hemorrhoid to cut off its circulation.
+Your health care provider places one or two tiny rubber bands around the base of an internal hemorrhoid to cut off its blood flow.
 The hemorrhoid withers and falls off within a week.

-Hemorrhoid banding can be uncomfortable and cause bleeding, which might begin two to four days after the procedure but is rarely severe.
-Occasionally, more-serious complications can occur.
+Hemorrhoid banding can be uncomfortable and cause bleeding.
+The bleeding might begin 2 to 4 days after the procedure but is rarely severe.
+Sometimes, more-serious complications can occur.

-- Injection (sclerotherapy).
-Your doctor injects a chemical solution into the hemorrhoid tissue to shrink it.
+- Sclerotherapy.
+With sclerotherapy, your health care provider injects a chemical solution into the hemorrhoid tissue to shrink it.
 While the injection causes little or no pain, it might be less effective than rubber band ligation.

-- Coagulation (infrared, laser or bipolar).
+- Coagulation.
 Coagulation techniques use laser or infrared light or heat.
 They cause small, bleeding internal hemorrhoids to harden and shrivel.
 Coagulation has few side effects and usually causes little discomfort.

-Only a small percentage of people with hemorrhoids require surgery.
-However, if other procedures haven't been successful or you have large hemorrhoids, your doctor might recommend one of the following:
+Only a small percentage of people with hemorrhoids need surgery to remove them.
+However, if other procedures haven't worked or you have large hemorrhoids, your health care provider might recommend one of the following:

 Hemorrhoidectomy is the most effective and complete way to treat severe or recurring hemorrhoids.
-Complications can include temporary difficulty emptying your bladder, which can result in urinary tract infections.
-This complication occurs mainly after spinal anesthesia.
+Complications can include temporarily having a hard time urinating, which can lead to urinary tract infections.
+This complication happens mainly after spinal anesthesia.

-Most people have some pain after the procedure, which medications can relieve.
+Most people have some pain after the procedure, which medicines can relieve.
 Soaking in a warm bath also might help.

 Hemorrhoid stapling.
 This procedure, called stapled hemorrhoidopexy, blocks blood flow to hemorrhoidal tissue.
 It is typically used only for internal hemorrhoids.

-Stapling generally involves less pain than hemorrhoidectomy and allows for earlier return to regular activities.
-Compared with hemorrhoidectomy, however, stapling has been associated with a greater risk of recurrence and rectal prolapse, in which part of the rectum protrudes from the anus.
+Stapling generally involves less pain than hemorrhoidectomy and lets you get back to regular activities sooner.
+Compared with hemorrhoidectomy, however, stapling has been associated with a greater risk of hemorrhoids coming back and rectal prolapse.
+Rectal prolapse is when part of the rectum pushes through the anus.

 Preparing for an appointment

-If you have signs and symptoms of hemorrhoids, make an appointment with your regular doctor.
-If needed, your doctor might refer you to one or more specialists — including a doctor with expertise in the digestive system (gastroenterologist) or a colon and rectal surgeon — for evaluation and treatment.
+If you have symptoms of hemorrhoids, make an appointment with your primary care provider.
+If needed, your provider might refer you to one or more specialists for evaluation and treatment.
+These may include a doctor with expertise in the digestive system, called a gastroenterologist, or a colon and rectal surgeon.